What is MLD

 MLD and Cosmetic Surgery healing

-There is an ever growing popularity of Cosmetic Surgery procedures on both the face or other body parts…
+There is an ever growing popularity of Cosmetic Surgery procedures on both the the body and the face and MLD is the A list treatment post surgery.

-A downside of cosmetic surgery is the initial after effects, such as swelling and bruising, which are experienced by patients post surgery.
-Factors such as age, general health, lifestyle etc,will determine the length of recovery time needed for the person and skin post operatively however, a course of MLD treatment makes the healing process MUCH faster.
+After cosmetic surgery the initial after effects, such as swelling and bruising, can be painful and debilitating.
+Factors such as procedure, age, general health, lifestyle etc, will determine the length of recovery time needed for the person and skin post operatively however, a course of MLD treatment makes the healing process MUCH faster.

 Manual Lymphatic Drainage.How can it help?

 Described as “One of the best kept secrets on the health and beauty scene”, MLD’s intensely relaxing effect masks the strength of the treatment itself.
-It is a very gentle, light touch massage that improves the efficiency of the lymphatic system – the body’s waste disposal system.
+It is a very gentle, light touch massage but hugely profound in the results it produces.
+It encourages the movement of fluid/lymph from an area of stagnation to an area of “flow” – one of the functions of the Lymphatics is to transport the body’s waste on its way to be excreted.
 Specific and gentle movements of the skin stimulate and increase the rate of removal of waste products, toxins and excess fluid from the body’s tissues.

 MLD is regularly prescribed in Europe to improve healing and reduce recovery time after cosmetic surgery.
 Treatment pre and post surgery is often recommended to get the lymphatic system in peak condition to help reduce the swelling and bruising, keep it operating at optimum levels to accelerate the healing process, encourage better scar formation and ultimately reveal the new you in less time.